Bladesight/Bladesight/docs/tutorials/intro_to_btt/ch5/index.md

 </figure>
 {{ read_csv('docs/tutorials/intro_to_btt/ch5/rotor_blade_1_df_head.csv') }}

-From [Table 2](#table_02) above we see there are four AoA columns and four ToA columns, one for each probe.
+From [Table 2](#table_02) above, we see there are four AoA columns and four ToA columns, one for each probe.
 We can also identify which probe it is.
 This DataFrame looks confusingly similar to the DataFrame shown in [Table 1](#table_01).

 We present, in [Table 3](#table_03) below, the last rotor blade's AoA DataFrame to get a better perspective on what we have done.
 <figure markdown>